Dataset operations

 Mark as personal data

-You can mark a column that contains personal data using the Mark as personal data option.
-You can also apply security measures on the column to protect your personal data, or choose to include or exclude this column during export.
+You can mark a column that contains PII (Personal Identifiable Information) or personal data and ePHI (Electronic Protected Health Information ) data using the Mark PII and ePHI data transform.
+You can also apply security methods on the columns to protect your data and choose to include or exclude these columns during export.

-1. Click the Transform menu and select the Mark as personal data option.
+1. Click the Transform menu and select the Mark PII and ePHI data option.

-2. Add the columns with personal data in the Mark columns with personal data section.
+2. Add personal data columns to the Mark columns with personal data section.

-3. Click Apply and mark the columns as personal data.
+3. Click Apply to mark the selected columns as personal data.

 1. Data masking